chrishumboldt/renegade-flat/README.md

 ['Anakin Skywalker', 'Darth Vader']
 ```

-if you wish to retrieve the entire object you can simply omit a key for the `get` function argument or provide an empty `string`.
+If you wish to retrieve the entire object you can simply omit a key for the `get` function argument or provide an empty `string`.

 ## Set Value